 William Wallace’s further struggle and death

 Wallace chose a clever strategy to stop the invaders, aimed at fighting the guerrilla: systematic jerks of Edward’s army, destruction of food supplies and the dragging of English soldiers into ambush.
 When everything started to look good, a part of Scottish nobility again betrayed their country and revealed to Edward the place where their own army stood.
-On July 22,1298, the Falkirk Battle was fought, which ended with the sromatic defeat of Scottish patriots.
+On July 22,1298, the Falkirk Battle was fought, which ended with defeat of Scottish patriots.

 We are not fighting for honour, neither for wealth nor for glory, but for freedom from which no real man can give up without his life.